MultiSafepay/docs/content/payment-methods/bank-transfer.md

 ## Stock issues

-To avoid stock-related issues if a customer fails to pay within 60 days, you can hold your inventory in your backend until they complete payment.
+To avoid stock-related issues if a customer fails to pay within 60 days, you can hold your inventory in your <<glossary:backend>> until they complete payment.
 This depends on your ecommerce platform or integration, and your products and/or services.

 ❗ MultiSafepay bears no responsibility for stock-related issues.